tembo-io/website/docusaurus/blog/2024-01-17-simplified-ml-workflow/index.md

 The [Tembo ML Stack](https://cloud.tembo.io) ships with several extensions which enable you to build an end-to-end solution for building machine learning applications:

-- [PostgresML](https://github.com/postgresml/postgresml) - a SQL API with hooks into most of the popular Python machine learning libraries, and management of the trained model artifacts.
+- [PostgresML](https://github.com/postgresml/postgresml) - a SQL API with hooks into the most popular Python machine learning libraries, and management of the trained model artifacts

 - [pg_cron](https://github.com/citusdata/pg_cron) - schedule cron jobs directly from Postgres